jessvan/Morgen/md/HP-HowTo.md

 href="http://www.computerhope.com/issues/chusedos.htm">here</a>)
 </div>

-## How: Instructions for Creating an epub
+## How: Instructions for Creating an Epub

 ### Method 1